signalfx/splunk-otel-lambda/docs/aws-secrets-manager.md

 initialization, before handler code runs.
 Handler code cannot reliably override the header used by the local Collector.

-If the local Collector is disabled and the language SDK exports directly to Splunk Observability Cloud, configure the OTLP exporter headers before the SDK starts.
-That direct-export path is separate from the Collector configuration provider pattern described here.

 ## How it works

 ```mermaid